This post describes an older version of my website originally built with React/Remix. As of February 2026, this site runs on Zola.

 Creating a blog-serving website

-This pattern is repeated throughout the website wherever I need that dynamic data; otherwise, a simple React component will be enough for that page.
+This pattern is repeated throughout the website wherever I need that dynamic data.

 Limitations

-Markdown is an excellent option for a personal website.
+I really enjoy using Markdown for a personal website.
 You only have to push files into your GitHub repo, and Netlify will automatically update your website.
 One push with an additional markdown blog entry will make everything work.